Tudor Watch History: A Complete Guide

 “For some years now, I have been considering the idea of making a watch that our agents could sell at a more modest price than our Rolex watches, and yet one that would attain the standard of dependability for which Rolex is famous.
 I decided to form a separate company, with the object of making and marketing this new watch.
 It is called the Tudor watch company.”

-In this article, we are digging deep into the Tudor watch history, talk about its rich and interesting heritage, as well as what has made Tudor into what it is today.
+In this article, we are digging deep into the Tudor watch history, talk about its rich and interesting heritage, as well as what has made Tudor what it is today.

 Tudor history: the beginning

 Tudor watch company was registered In February 1926 by the house of “Veuve de Philippe Hüther”, a watch dealer and maker for Hans Wilsdorf.
-Established in Geneva, he acquired the exclusive usage rights from the dealer.
+Established in Geneva, he acquired exclusive usage rights from the dealer.

 In 1932, Tudor released its first watches.
 The first watches were made exclusively for the Australian market.